Insta360Develop/MediaSDK-Cpp/README.md

 # MediaSDK-Cpp
-MediaSDK-Cpp is a C++ library to handle stitching, editing of media from Insta360 Cameras.
+MediaSDK-Cpp is a C++ library to handle stitching, editing of media from Insta360 360 cameras.